 Upon completing coursework, Brian took the advice from program faculty to become a graduate research assistant.
 In that year, he completed his dissertation and began the process of transitioning to faculty life.
 After graduating with the degree of Doctor of Philosophy in Higher Education in 2007, Brian joined the faculty at Alabama for a year, and then transitioned to LSU in 2008.
 During his six years at LSU, Brian met his wife, Ashley, and they married in 2011, and had their daughter, Kenzie, in 2012.

-LSU is a fine institution, but with its research focus, Brian felt pulled from his primary reason for becoming a faculty member: teaching.
+LSU is a fine institution, but something about him and/or hiswork didn’t measure up, and he was denied tenure.
 So, in 2014 he embarked on a job search and accepted an offer to help launch a new master’s program at Murray State University.
 Since joining Murray State in 2014, Brian has been able to engage in work that reflects his commitment to exceptional teaching that is informed by engaged scholarship and service.
 Moving to Murray has helped Brian find more balance in life by allowing more time for woodworking, home brewing and building things with Legos with Kenzie.